daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 Note: `Ctrl+Q` might seem like an odd choice, but it works with left-hand only.
 Plus, we are running out of shortcuts!
 Think *"Q" > Star Trek > Phasers > Lasers*.
 Pretty weak connection, but there it is...

 Enjoy everyone! 👍

+## The Highlighter Tool

+This has been requested for some time.
+Now it is done.
+Press `Ctrl+H` to use it.
+Currently it works in rectangular click-and-drag mode.

+> Note: The Hide the Panel tool has been moved to `Ctrl+Shift+H`.

 ## Dashed line fix